 That heteroaesthetic dynamic serves to amplify queerness for the viewer interested in queerness, but also to minimize queerness, by suggesting the actually rejected heteronormativity, for the viewier not interested in, or not comfortable with, that same queerness.
 This is a type of relatively outrageous passing, one that offers Kurt and Blaine safety both intra- and extradiegetically, without imposing restriction on their significantly queer gender expression and sexuality.

 This is not to say I’ve never personally experienced anti-queer harrassment or violence, but the context of those few incidents was very different from what has been shown on Glee.
 I was also already in my twenties.
-All in all, I’ve always been a lot more more afraid of anti-queer violence for my butch girlfriends/partners than for myself, which probably has to do with the very real and drastic violence they did experience, partly while I was their girlfriend (but not with them when it happened).
+All in all, I’ve always been a lot more more afraid of anti-queer violence towards my butch girlfriends/partners than towards myself, which probably has to do with the very real and drastic violence they did experience, partly while I was their girlfriend (but not with them when it happened).
 For now, let’s just say this isn’t my point of connection to Kurt.